stdgraph/graph-v2/doc/customization_points.md

 The algorithms and views in this library operate on graph representations via _Customization Point Objects_ (CPO).
 A user-defined graph representation `G` is adapted for use with this library by making sure that the necessary CPOs are _valid_ for `G`.

+A CPO is a function object, so it can be passed as an argument to functions.

 Each customization point specifies individually what it takes to make it valid.
 A customization point can be made valid in a number of ways.
 For each customization point we provide an ordered list of ways in which it can be made valid.
-The order in this list matters: the match for validity is performed in order and if a given customization is determined to be valid, the subsequent ways, even if they would be valid, are ignored.
+The order in this list matters: the match for validity is performed in order, and if a given customization is determined to be valid, the subsequent ways, even if they would be valid, are ignored.

 Often, the last item from the list serves the purpose of a "fallback" or "default" customization.